SquirrelKnight/pyrocko/doc/source/install/details.rst

 **(A3)** Install prerequisites using your method of choice::

-    # (a) If you manage the prerequisites with the system's package manager:
+    # (a) If you manage the prerequisites with the system's native package manager:
     python3 install.py deps system

     # or (b), if you manage the prerequisites with pip: